Chicken Salad—So Easy to Make!

 • Water chestnuts - Diced water chestnuts add extra crunch.

-Any combination of these vegetables can add more flavor, texture, color, and nutrients to chicken salad.
+A combination of any of these vegetables adds more flavor, texture, color, and nutrients to any plain chicken salad!

 🍍 🍎 🥦 🥔 🍒 🧄